Key Stage 3 Information

 Students complete a 9 week module in Food Technology.
 During this time, students make a range of dishes using the hob, grill and oven.
 These include fruit salad, soup, coleslaw, couscous salad and pasta sauce.
 Students learn about health and safety, food storage, hygiene and they begin to learn about healthy eating and nutrition.

 Students complete 8 Food Technology lessons.
 Students build on the knowledge and skills which they gained in Year 7.
-A range of dishes are cooked including cheese scones, tortillas, sweet and sour chicken, bolognaise, bread based pizza and muffins.
+A range of dishes are cooked including cheese scones, tortillas, sweet and sour chicken, spaghetti bolognese, bread-based pizza and Foccacia.
 Theory lessons concentrate on nutrition, healthy eating and ethical issues.

 Key Stage 4 Information